ResearchComputing/Documentation/Interactive-Jobs.md

 ## Interactive GUI Applications

 To run an interactive General User Interface application, we must enable X11 forwarding on our personal computer.
+Once you've enabled X11 forwarding you will be able to run GUI applications through interactive jobs.

 ### Windows